 The fundamentals portion of the curriculum includes stances, strikes, blocks, and kicks as well as the development of balance, coordination, strength training, and flexibility.
 Board breaking and acrobatics also fall under this category.

-Philosophy helps the student learn about the meaning behind the martial arts as a whole as well as the history of taekwondo.
+Philosophy helps the student learn about the meaning behind martial arts as a whole as well as the history of taekwondo.

-These five branches as a whole are interconnected and aid students reaching the goal of the program as a whole to create better citizens.
+These five branches as a whole are interconnected and aid students in reaching the goal of the program as a whole to create better citizens.
 Taekwondo students are on a quest to better themselves and in turn, contribute to their community.